schlich/loomio_help/content/user_manual/threads/index.md

 ## FAQ

 ### How can I send a message to everyone in my group?
-If you have an important message, and you want to ensure that everyone in your group to receive it, start a discussion and invite everyone into it.
+If you have an important message, and you want to ensure that everyone in your group receives it, start a discussion and invite everyone into it.

 ![](start_important_thread_modal.png)
 ![](invite_to_thread_modal.png)